debarunlahiri/mftg-web/README.md

 ## License

-Proprietary - All rights reserved by MFTG
+Proprietary - All rights reserved by Mundeshwari Fashion Toys & Gifts